ICFP Contest 2023

 Closer to the evening, Minoru and Akon32 have joined the team, and Minoru left a small enhancement request for the chat log service, which I've timely implemented.

-I have also implemented a first version of the "dummy solver" that was just placing all the musicians at the same place (which is even invalid, according to the task specification, but we have to start from something!).
+I have also implemented a first version of the "dummy solver" that was just placing all the musicians at the same place (which is not even valid, according to the task specification, but we have to start from something!).

 Minoru has improved the dummy solver to place musicians at least correctly, and so we've started getting the first points.
 We've also found that not every task allows simple rectangular placement, and circle packing is required to even place the musicians properly on some stages.